sequentialread/password-manager/ReadMe.md

 ![screenshot of bucket configuruation](readme/bucket.png)

-You will also have to enable cors on the bucking.
+You will also have to enable CORS on the bucket.
 Enabling CORS in the UI will not work, you have to manually enable it on the bucket using the backblaze API.
-Make sure you set `exposeHeaders`, otherwise it won't work.
-This seems like a backblaze bug :(

 ```
 BACKBLAZE_KEY_ID=""
 BACKBLAZE_SECRET_KEY=""
 BUCKET_NAME="sequentialread-password-manager"
-KEY_NAME="sequentialread-password-manager"

 AUTH_JSON="$(curl -sS -u "$BACKBLAZE_KEY_ID:$BACKBLAZE_SECRET_KEY" https://api.backblazeb2.com/b2api/v1/b2_authorize_account)"
 AUTHORIZATION_TOKEN="$(echo "$AUTH_JSON" | jq -r .authorizationToken)"